A Go To Solution Keeping Your Health In-Check

 The child will undergo an examination of the following:

-1. Medical history review: the provider will ask about the medical history of the child and family, allergies, past injuries, previous hospitalizations or if your child is taking any prescription or non-prescription medicines.
+• Medical History Review: The provider will ask about the medical history of the child and family, allergies, past injuries, previous hospitalizations, and if your child is taking any prescription or non-prescription medicines.

-2. General physical exam: This includes a comprehensive evaluation of your child’s height, weight, blood pressure, pulse rate, checking your heart, lungs and examining joints and muscles.
+• General Physical Exam: This includes a comprehensive evaluation of your child’s height, weight, blood pressure, pulse rate, checking your heart, lungs and examining joints and muscles.

-3. Evaluating muscle function: The provider will examine the joints, muscles, and flexibility to identify any issues that may affect your child’s performance in sports or increase the risk of injury.
+• Evaluating Muscle Function: The provider will examine the joints, muscles, and flexibility to identify any issues that may affect your child’s performance in sports or increase the risk of injury.

 Some Tips To Prepare For Sports Physical Exam At Family Urgent Care